-To determine the precise rules for each SE, they are required to submit financial plans to line ministries for approval that stipulating the values and percentages of each of the above, unless they are natural monopolies or net profits exceed UAH 50m (normally incorporated as JSCs).
+To ensure the application of financial rules for each SE, these companies are required to submit financial plans to line ministries for approval of forecasted values of each of the above financial items, unless they are natural monopolies or net profits exceed UAH 50m (normally incorporated as JSCs).
 In the JSC case, the CMU must approve the financial plans in consultation with the line ministry, the Ministry of Economy, and the Ministry of Finance.
 Financial plans must be approved by 1 September of the year preceding the financial year under review.
+These plans may be amended twice a year.